 Keep firearms stored unloaded and locked in a safe with ammunition stored separately.
 Do not show your child where you have stored the firearm, ammunition, or key.
 Children simply do not understand how dangerous firearms can be despite your warnings.
 Exposure to second hand smoke greatly increases the risk of heart and lung diseases in your child.
 For your health as well as your child's health, please stop smoking.
-Vapor from e-cigarettes is also harmful, so avoid second hand exposure by not vaping or smoking around your child or in the car.
+Vapor from e-cigarettes may also be harmful, so avoid second hand exposure by not vaping or smoking around your child or in the car.

-Your child should be using a belt-positioning booster-seat.
-The booster seat should be used, regardless of age, until he is 4'9" tall.
-This positions him correctly with the seat-belt crossing his chest rather than his neck and the lap belt across his hips rather than his abdomen.
+Your child should be using a belt-positioning booster-seat, regardless of age, until she is 4'9".
+This positions her correctly with the seat-belt crossing her chest rather than her neck and the lap belt across her hips rather than her abdomen.
 The correct position of the seat-belt is important in prevention of serious injuries.
 Children should not ride in the front seat until 13 years old.
 Your own safe driving behaviors are important as well.
+Use a seat belt.
+Do not put the car in drive until everyone is buckled in.
 Do not drive under the influence of drugs or alcohol, and do not text or use mobile devices while driving.
 Children should use a properly fitted, approved helmet every time when riding a bike or skating.
+Children this age are not old enough to ride a bike at or after dusk, instruct your child to come back home when the sun begins to set.